 - Outstanding individual contribution in innovative and responsive services and programs that address the varied and emerging needs of students at the Community College

 STEP 1: Write a letter of nomination.

 STEP 2: Gather the nominee's contact information and resume/c.v.

-STEP 3: Collect three (3) letters of support.
+STEP 3: Collect up to three (3) letters of support.

 STEP 4: The person coordinating the nomination should gather the nomination materials (depending on the nomination may include letter(s) of support, a proposal, resume/C.V, etc.), visit the awards' website and submit the materials online.
 All of the application materials must be uploaded at the same time.